 2) The basic laws by which people learn are well known.
 Over a century of methodical laboratory experimentation has uncovered an organized set of learning principles that explain the origin of human behavior.

 3) These basic laws of learning can account for enormous variations in human behaviors that on the surface appear unrelated.
 A similar situation exists in the other sciences.
 For example, Newton's laws of motion can explain yesterday’s weather or why we don’t like the handling of our new car.
 Likewise, the laws of learning explain how we come to tie our shoelaces with a double knot, use language, or how and when and whether we will sit in a chair and think happy thoughts or argue with our parents.

 4) All learned behaviors can be changed by the application of learning laws.
-When people want to change their own or their children's behavior, they are asking for a learning experience.
-The main variable that determines the efficacy of behavioral therapy is in how it can help the client to learn to do something new.
+When people want to change their own or their loved one’s behavior, they are asking for a learning experience.
+The main variable that determines the effectiveness of behavioral therapy whether it helps the client to learn to do something new.
 Good therapists are good teachers.

-5) Data (numbers) is necessary to document behavior change.
-Psychologists have known for many years that we are extremely inaccurate at describing the behavior of themselves or others.
-For example, shortly after a child has finished a five-minute tantrum we think they have been tantrumming the whole week.
+5) Data is necessary to document behavior change.
+Psychologists have known for many years that people are extremely inaccurate at describing the behavior of themselves or others.
+For example, shortly after a child has finished a five-minute tantrum, we tend to think they have been tantrumming the whole week.
 When we finish our steak dinner with a diet coke, we underestimate the calories we consumed throughout the meal.
 That is, we tend to overestimate other people's bad behavior and our own good behavior.
 We also just plain forget things.
 For these and other reasons, applied behavior analysts are trained to record hard data--numbers--recorded in real time during each therapy session.
-In this way, we can know for certain whether therapy is having its desired effect or whether we need to change tactics.
+In this way, we can know for certain whether the therapy is having its desired effect or whether we need to change tactics.

 Behavior Changes understands and effectively applies these five principles.
-When you contract with us, your child will receive a data-driven behavior change therapy experience that usually produces substantial results.
+When you contract with us, your loved one will receive a data-driven behavior change experience that will often yield substantial results.